 We are eager to rectify any issues that you feel cannot be informally resolved between parties.
 Your concerns will be promptly addressed so as to have a quick resolution.
 Please complete this Complaint Form.

-Any student with an unresolved complaint may refer the complaint to American College of Education’s accreditor, The Higher Learning Commission of the North Central Association.
+Any student with an unresolved complaint may refer the complaint to American College of Education’s accreditor, The Higher Learning Commission.

 The Higher Learning Commission